day-cohort-70/rare-client-terminal_warriors/src/components/posts/CreatePosts-README.md

 The `formData` state variable in the frontend holds all the data needed to create a new post.
 When the form is submitted, the data from `formData` is sent to the backend using the `createPost` function.
 This function makes a POST request to the backend, which then processes the data and adds the new post to the database.

-Here’s a step-by-step breakdown of how this works with your existing backend logic:
+Here’s a step-by-step breakdown of how this interacts with our existing backend logic:

 ### Frontend: `CreatePosts.js`